 Ready to get started building a landing page that converts?

-I have one final piece of advice: test, test, test.
+We have one final piece of advice: test, test, test.
 Best practices are fine, but only you know your audience.

 Contributing Editors: Horace Bates and Frank Moraes.